 As you can see, a keyword like “bodybuilding supplements” shows that the searcher wants to learn more about products in this niche, but may not be ready to buy just yet.

-Taking the plumbing niche again for another example.
+Take the plumbing niche again for another example.
 You can write an article on minor plumbing issues you need to watch out for before they turn into major problems which are more expensive to solve.

-This article could then have some issues which a reader can check by himself, and some for which he would need expertise of a plumber.
+This article could then have some issues which a reader can check by himself, and some for which he would need the expertise of a plumber.

 A keyword like “best bodybuilding supplements” shows that the searcher is researching and comparing supplements, and is really interested in buying one.

 In addition, you can get insights from people in your company who interact with prospects the most.
-These typically include members of sales teams, as they have an accurate pulse of what your target audience frequently ask about.
+These typically include members of sales teams, as they have an accurate pulse of what your target audience frequently asks about.

 For example, content on features of your product, landing pages, sales copies, comparison of your product with a competing product etc, will come in this category.